rabingaire/sanskrit/README.md

 # Parser implementation

-Parser will be handwritten recursive descent parser, although for better understanding of parser rules I will write and add EBNB grammers rules.
+Parser will be handwritten recursive descent parser, although for better understanding of parser rules I will write and add EBNF grammers rules.

 # Language Syntax